-The values of $\delta_\mathrm{BIC}$ for our sample are listed in Table~\ref{tab:gsresultnp}.
-Adopting $\delta_\mathrm{BIC} < 0$ as the criterion for detection, we find evidence for a host galaxy in 30 out of the 31 AGNs in our sample.
-The only non-detection is J1526$-$2050-BHAE-2, which has $\delta_\mathrm{BIC} = 0.002$ and the lowest stellar mass [$\log\, (M_\ast/M_\odot) = 8.35$] in the PSF+galaxy fit.
-We detect galaxy hosts in several objects that previously had been unsuccessful \citep{Harikane2023ApJ, Yue2024ApJ}.
+We detect galaxy hosts in several objects that previously had failed to be detected \citep{Harikane2023ApJ, Yue2024ApJ}.
 This improvement arises from several advantages of our approach (Section~\ref{sec:galfits}) compared to earlier single-band image decomposition methods.
 First, \textsc{GalfitS} performs a simultaneous fit across multiple bands, which effectively boosts the host galaxy signal.
-Second, previous decomposition techniques \citep[e.g.,][]{Ding2023Nature, Yue2024ApJ} relied solely on the F356W band, which, despite offering a favorable AGN/host flux ratio (see Figure~\ref{fig:galfits}), has a spatial resolution that is about 2.4 times worse than F115W and 1.5 times worse than F200W.
-Our multi-band fit yields a higher effective spatial resolution than fitting only the longest wavelength filter.
+Second, previous decomposition techniques \citep[e.g.,][]{Ding2023Nature, Yue2024ApJ} relied solely on the F356W band, which, despite offering a favorable AGN-to-host flux ratio (see Figure~\ref{fig:galfits}), has a spatial resolution that is about 2.4 times worse than F115W and 1.5 times worse than F200W.
+Our multiband fit yields a higher effective spatial resolution than fitting only the longest wavelength filter.
 Third, \textsc{GalfitS} incorporates observational priors (Section~\ref{sec:priors}) to exclude unphysical parameter spaces, thereby promoting convergence toward a more globally optimal solution.